isomerpages/ttsh-chi/_platforms-and-programmes/CHI Start Up Enterprise Link/About CHISEL.md

 Centre for Healthcare Innovation Start-Up Enterprise Link (CHISEL) is a programme that aims to accelerate the adoption of market-ready healthcare innovations that are fit for mainstream use, at speed at scale. <br>

-It provides a sandbox and marketplace that enables start-ups and small and medium enterprises (SMEs) to demonstrate proof-of-value (POV) of market ready or near market-ready solutions, with the aim of procurement for use by healthcare institutions.
-It enables start-ups and SMEs to access real use cases and environments, demonstrate POV of market-ready or near market-ready solutions, and customise solutions suited for implementation within healthcare clusters in Singapore. <br>
+It provides a sandbox and marketplace that enables start-ups and small and medium enterprises (SMEs) to access real use cases and environments, and demostrate proof-of-value (POV) of market ready or near market-ready solutions, with one of the three Singapore healthcare clusters as a primary collaborative test-bed site.
+The eventual aim is to bridge the gap between market-ready solutions and adoption, with the aim of procurement for use by healthcare institutions. <br>

 Simultaneously, healthcare clusters are able to evaluate the operational feasibility of solutions prior to adoption or scale-up.
 The platform aims to bridge the market adoption gap, and allow patients early access to new and emerging healthcare innovations to meet healthcare gaps.

+Over 3 successful runs from 2021 to 2023, over 500 innovators across 54 coutnries have competed and 11 companies were selected to test-bed their solutions that could enhance patient care and deliver positive health outcomes.<br>

 <style>